-For Ph.D. students with their doctoral enrollment before Fall 2021, if they have not passed the previous written qualifying exam, then they are required to have a minimum of four A's on ECE graduate course (at least two at the 8000-level, DIS excluded) in their transcript by Spring 2022 for full-time students, or with the consideration of the next 10 credit hours (research hours included) starting Fall 2021 for part-time students.
+For Ph.D. students with their doctoral enrollment before Fall 2021, they are considered "qualified" by either passing the written qualifying exam in old policy (see below) or satisfying the new coursework-based policy.
+Otherwise, they are required to have a minimum of four A's on ECE graduate courses (at least two at the 8000-level, DIS excluded) in their transcript by Spring 2022 for full-time students, or with the consideration of the next 10 credit hours starting Fall 2021 for part-time students.

 All students enrolled in the doctoral program in Electrical and Computer Engineering are required to pass a written qualifying examination.
 The purpose of this qualifying examination is to assess the student's broad background in ECE and ensure their capabilities for conducting doctoral work.
 This exam covers undergraduate EE and CPE course work.

 Students who are classified as doctoral students must pass the qualifying examination within the first two years of full-time doctoral enrollment.
 Students enrolled in the doctoral program part-time have two years to pass the qualifying examination after completing 9 credit hours of course work.

 The qualifying examination is given twice a year, each fall and spring semester, usually the first Saturday in October and the first Saturday in March, or as scheduled by the department.
 Students planning to take the qualifying examination must submit to the graduate program director a Qualifying Exam Form by September 15 for the fall semester and by February 15 for the spring semester.